 Advocacy

 Meeting Type: AGM

-MSWG will vote “for” all resolutions to be tabled.
+MSWG will vote “for” all resolutions tabled in the meeting.

+Advocacy